 - Heating Assistance is available from November 1st through March 31st, and may be awarded once each fiscal year per applicant.
 The benefit includes payment for a utility that provides heat to the home.
 The utility can be propane, natural gas, or electric.
 The benefit also includes a space heater, an electric blanket and/or weatherization materials as funding permits.

 - Cooling Assistance is available from April 1st through August 31st, and may be awarded once each fiscal year per applicant.
 The benefit includes payment for an electric bill.
 This benefit also includes an oscillating box fan and/or weatherization materials, as funding permits.

 - Crisis Assistance is available throughout each year, and may be awarded once each fiscal year per crisis eligible applicant.
 This benefit provides either utility assistance or Heating Ventilation & Air Conditioning (HVAC) repair/replacement for eligible homeowners, or HVAC system preventative maintenance.
 The program will provide an intervention that will resolve the energy crisis within 18 to 48 hours.
 The applicant must have used a regular heating or cooling benefit before applying for the crisis utility benefit.

 Utility bills must be in the name of the applicant and the service address must match the address on the application.
-This program does not assist with disconnect, reconnect, or late fees.
-The program will not assist with utility deposits nor assist a utility account that has been disconnected.
-Utility bills must be submitted five (5) business days before the disconnect date.
-For more information please click the link below to read the full policy.
+The program will not assist with utility deposits.
+Applications must be received at least five (5) business days before the disconnect date.
+For more information please read the full policy.